Garv725/area-perimeter-volume-finder-/README.md

 5. View the calculated result.
 6. Type "exit" when you want to close the program.

-**Example**

-Enter the shape circle
-Enter the Radius 7
-The area is: 154.0
-The perimeter or circumference is: 44.0

 🛠️ **Concepts Used**

 This project was made using basic Python concepts: